 WHAT HAPPENS AT THE END OF THE EXAM?

 At the conclusion of the exam you should ensure you have submitted all exam materials and deleted any duplicates and/or cleared your device’s clipboard.
 Check in with the proctor to end the session.
 You can also request assistance to adjust any settings on your computer.

-The University of Waterloo processes information—including personal information recorded about identifiable individuals—under the authority of the University of Waterloo Act, 1972.
-The information collected and used for remote proctoring is related directly to and needed by the University for the purposes of administering online exams and maintaining the academic integrity of the exam process.
+The University of Waterloo processes information—including personal information recorded about identifiable individuals—under the authority of the University of Waterloo Act.
+The information collected and used for online proctoring is related directly to and needed by the University for the purposes of administering online exams and maintaining the academic integrity of the exam process.

 The Freedom of Information and Protection of Privacy Act (FIPPA) permits universities to collect, use and disclose personal information necessary for the proper administration of the universities and their programs and services.

 What if I have questions during the exam?

 Questions about exam content cannot be answered by ProctorU during the exam session and instructors are encouraged to provide guidance in advance to students on how questions will be addressed.
 If your instructor wishes to take questions from students during the exam the proctor may relay any exam related questions to instructors in the fashion communicated by the instructor.
 Otherwise, students are encouraged to document any questions or concerns in the exam space where possible.

 Additional test-taker information is provided on the ProctorU Test Taker Information site.